 As angry as a hornet?

-Then join our campaign to get a fair deal.
+You ARE one of us, so join our campaign to get a fair deal.

 There is a big national increase in new build estates to meet government policy on housing.
 Most of them are being delivered by a few large construction firms.

 In recent years they have increasingly implemented the private estate model where the common and surrounding land the developers own is not adopted by the local council, but either retained by the developer or sold to a land owning management company.